-To reduce fluctuations in producers' income caused by crises, EU funding is available for crisis prevention and management measures implemented by producer organisations (POs) under their operational programmes.
+To reduce fluctuations of producers' incomes caused by crises, EU funding is available for crisis prevention and management measures implemented by producer organisations (POs) under their operational programmes.

-- support for the administrative costs of setting up mutual funds (farmer-owned stabilisation funds)
+- support for the administrative costs of setting up and replenishment of mutual funds (farmer-owned stabilisation funds)

 National authorities must determine, in their national strategy, which of these instruments can be funded in their country.

 POs may take out loans on commercial terms to finance crisis prevention and management measures.
 The repayment of the capital and the interest on those loans may be eligible for financial assistance under the operational programmes of POs.

 POs may spend maximum one third of the expenditure under the operational programme on crisis prevention and management measures.